echo1699/pokemon-app-full-stack/README.md

 ## Overview

 The Pokédex App is a web application built with Node.js and Express that allows users to view details about various Pokémon.
 The app fetches data from a Pokémon API and presents it in a user-friendly interface.
+The frontend uses React, Typescript, and Vite, taking the data given by the backend (hosted using Google Cloud) and display it in a "Pokédex" like manner.

 ### Features

-Search for Pokémon by name or ID
+Search for Pokémon by ID

 View detailed stats, abilities, and type information